Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/downloading.md

 # Downloading and Exporting Data

 This page describes how to download and export data from OMERO.
+When uploading data to OMERO the original files are always stored on the server, so if neccesary these can be retrieved if neccesary.

 !!! question "Downloading a lot of data"
       If you would like to download a large amount of data from OMERO, e.g. for data sharing for a publication.
 Please reach out to the OMERO admins.
 We can help using a script to export the data more efficiently.